 Definitely yes, we currently support all the TLS versions, including the latest TLS 1.3 on all the servers across our server farm and Cloudways CDN.
 Previous TLS versions had security flaws, which may lead you to fail in providing a trusted and secure environment to your potential visitors where they feel confident in doing business with you.
 You have nothing to worry about if you are a Cloudways client because you can effortlessly update the TLS version using the Cloudways Platform in just a few clicks instead of editing the server configuration files.

 How to Update the TLS Version

 The following steps will demonstrate how you can change your TLS version in just a few clicks.
-This feature of updating TLS versions is currently unavailable for Debian 7 servers; however, it is available on all the servers with the Debian 8, Debian 9, and Debian 10 distributions.
+This feature of updating TLS versions is currently unavailable for Debian 7 servers; however, it is available on all the servers with the Debian 8, Debian 9, Debian 10, and Debian 11 distributions.

 Disabling older TLS versions such as TLS v1.0 and v1.1 on your server will protect your server and your clients from vulnerabilities.
 But, be cautious when disabling the older TLS versions as that can make your website inaccessible to those users who are still using outdated software such as Android v4.4 or older versions, Internet Explorer v10 or older versions, Windows 7, or similar outdated programs which support TLS v1.0 and v1.1 but not the newer versions.

 Step #1 — Navigate to Server Settings and Packages

 Log in to your Cloudways Platform using your email address and password.

 From the top menu bar, open Servers.